Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Low Amplitude Analysis

 Therefore the term proportional to $\sin(\theta)$ that appears at third order in equation \eqref{Eq:SteadySolution} contributes a net force which is responsible for the observed pumping.

 This force calculation gives insight as to why pumping does not occur for the single-frequency case.
-From Section \ref{Sec:Solution_Structure:Single-Frequency_Oscillation}, the only steady term though third order in amplitude is proportional to $\sin(2\theta)$, and the only nonzero terms in the pressure expansion, equation \eqref{eq:TheoreticalPressure}, are proportional to $\cos(2\theta)$ and $\cos(4\theta)$.
+From Section \ref{Sec:Solution_Structure:Single-Frequency_Oscillation}, the only steady term through third order in amplitude is proportional to $\sin(2\theta)$, and the only nonzero term in the pressure expansion, equation \eqref{eq:TheoreticalPressure}, is proportional to $\cos(2\theta)$.
 Therefore there is no net force for single-frequency oscillations through third order in amplitude, though we have not yet considered the possibility of a net force resulting at higher order for the single-frequency case.
 In the next section, we analyze the form of the solution at higher orders, and we extend the analysis to general frequency ratio to derive necessary conditions on the frequency ratio for pumping.